RonitCodes/cmsc355proj/README.md

 Sprint 2:
 Introduced Singup up page and Forgot password page.
 Also created routing between pages.
 This included prototypes 3 and 4.
 The information about the sprint can be found in the below google docs link, https://docs.google.com/document/d/1cQiLotdh715HLFYZPPpN497eyABKAgxFjGVSnySGMew/edit?usp=sharing

+Sprint 3:
+Fully fleshed out front end with a start to backend testing.
+Implemented full UML diagram.
+Ensured going to specific pages depending on whether or not you "logged in"